google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

-Note: Solution code for this lab can be found in the __lab2-add-to-homescreen__ folder.
+Note: Solution code for this lab can be found in the __solution__ folder.